 Uni-Ball Signo Broad Pen White – This is the preferred choice for making white lines quickly when not working with dip pens.
 It s a little broad, so it’s not perfect for everything, but it gets almost jobs done well.

 Wacom Cintiq 13HD – If you’ve ever worked with old materials that have been rescued for archival purposes, you’ll know that they often require some touching up.
-Though we resisted for years, the post finally invested in a Cintiq.
+Though I resisted for years, the post finally invested in a Cintiq.
 It’s a pleasure to work with!

-Pop Filter – Any pop filter will do.
+Microphone Pop Filter – Any pop filter will do.